Army Veteran

 About Gretchen Evans

-In 2006, CSM Evans’ world changed in a millisecond when she was severely wounded by incoming fire while serving in Afghanistan.
-The rocket blast caused her debilitating injuries, including a traumatic brain injury, internal injuries and the loss of all hearing.
+In 2006, Evans was severely wounded by incoming fire while serving in Afghanistan.
+The rocket blast caused her debilitating injuries, including a traumatic brain injury, internal injuries, and the loss of all hearing.
+After her combat injury, PTSD diagnosis, and subsequent retirement from service, her transition from military life to civilian life was difficult.

 See Some of the Causes I Support